LarsNauheimer/HybPhaser/README.md

 - `-n` Text file with list of samples (one line per samples)
 - `-p` Path to HybPiper results folder.
 Default is current folder.
 - `-o` Path to output folder where new read files are saved.
 Default is a folder called _mapped_reads in the HybPiper results folder."
+- `-s` Set flag, if reads are single-end reads

 _Note: For an even more precise clade association assessment one can use BBNorm (BBMap package), which can be used to normalize the coverage in the mapped reads.
 The coverage of mapped reads is generally higher in the center of the targeted exons and drop towards the margins.
 If the sequencing coverage is high enough, a normalization step can be beneficial._